tudelft3d/website/events/3dgeoinfo2018/papers.md

 ## Submission

-Submissions should be done through [Easychair](https://easychair.org/conferences/?conf=3dgeoinfo1).
+The submissions link will be available soon.